InfomindsAg/Assessment-Exercise-Lab-2025/README.md

-# Assessment-Exercise-Lab-2025
+# Assessment exercise

-Assessment exercise for developer
+Assessment exercise for backend and frontend developer, preconfigured to work with GitHub Codespaces.